Marvel Unlimited: Critical response

+Marvel Unlimited

 Gerald Lynch of TechRadar gave Marvel Unlimited a grade of four out of five stars, writing, "Marvel Unlimited is an excellent way to access tens of thousands of comics on multiple devices, providing you’re not too interested in the latest issues and can put up with some UI quirks."
 Rosie Knight of Nerdist included Marvel Unlimited in their "6 Super Cool Apps for Reading Comics" list, saying, "If you’re a completist and adore the tales that get told under the banner of the Marvel Universe, then you might just find yourself falling for this one."
 Dana Forsythe of Paste included Marvel Unlimited in their "Top 15 Digital Comic Book Services" list.

-Zachary McAuliffe of CNET included Marvel Unlimited in their "Best Ways to Read Digital Comics in 2023" list and called int one of the "best subscriptions and apps for digital comics."
+Zachary McAuliffe of CNET included Marvel Unlimited in their "Best Ways to Read Digital Comics in 2023" list and called it one of the "best subscriptions and apps for digital comics."
 John-Michael Bond of The Daily Dot ranked Marvel Unlimited first in their ranking of the "best subscription services" to read "comics online."
 Craig Grannell of Stuff ranked Marvel Unlimited second in their "Six of the Best Comic Reader Apps" list and described it as "the Netflix of comics."